MiltonClark2/smart-productivity-app/README.md

 - **Vanilla JavaScript**
 - [SortableJS](https://sortablejs.github.io/Sortable/) for drag-and-drop
 - [Canvas Confetti](https://www.kirilv.com/canvas-confetti/) for animations
-- LocalStorage for saving tasks
+- LocalStorage for saving tasks and user progress

 ---

 ## 💡 Inspiration

 This project is part of my **AI Career & Life Planner** portfolio.
 It highlights my front-end engineering skills, UX focus, and passion for building tools that empower productivity, reflection, and personal growth.

+Future updates will transform this into a full-stack AI assistant to help users land jobs, track goals, and stay accountable.

 ---